angelmunozs/officeplayer/README.md

 ### Instructions

  1. Paste a website link on the top text input, then click on the button on its left to load it.
  2. Select your desired player from the top right links.
+The player will be opened in the bottom of the page.
  3. Paste a link to a song you'd like to listen, then click on the button on its left to load it.
- 4. Click Play and enjoy listening to music while you do your job.
+ 4. Click Play and enjoy listening to music discreetly while you do your job!

 ### Tech